Agnipath scheme gross injustice to country's youth: Kharge writes to President | Politics

 Congress chief Mallikarjun Kharge on Monday wrote to President Droupadi Murmu highlighting the ''gross injustice'' done to the country's youths seeking regular employment in the armed forces due to the Agnipath scheme and urged her to ensure justice for them.

-The future of nearly 2 lakh young men and women has become uncertain due to the ending of the regular recruitment process in the armed forces, Kharge said in his letter to the President.
+The future of nearly 2 lakh young men and women has become uncertain due to the decision taken by the Centre, Kharge said in his letter to the President.

 The President is also the Supreme Commander of the Indian Armed Forces.

-These youths spent years in pursuit of their dream and ''the resulting frustration and hopelessness has even led to several reported deaths by suicide'', Kharge claimed.
+In his letter to Murmu, Kharge said, ''My main purpose in writing to you is to highlight the 'anyay' or injustice inflicted on the lakhs of youth whose dreams did not materialise despite the solemn promise made by the government of India.''
+These youths spent years in pursuit of their dreams and ''the resulting frustration and hopelessness has even led to several reported deaths by suicide'', he claimed.

 ''Our youths cannot be allowed to suffer in this manner.
 I appeal to you to ensure that NYAY and justice is done,'' he said.